 What is a Personal Loan?

 A personal loan is one type of consumer loan that involves borrowing a set amount of money and paying it back with interest on a set schedule.
 A personal loan is also an unsecured loan which means it doesn’t require offering up assets as collateral to back the loan.
-It can be used for any purpose such as debt consolidation, credit card payoff, weddings, home improvement, medical expenses, major purchase or vacation.
+It can be used for any purpose such as debt consolidation, credit card payoff, weddings, home improvement, medical expenses, major purchases, or vacations.
 These are just a few examples of the many possibilities a personal loan can be used for.

 Personal loans tend to be disbursed faster than other loans, may require minimal documentation, and can be used for a variety of reasons.
 The maximum loan amount can vary depending on the financial institution and your financial circumstances and can typically be paid back between 6 months to 5 years.